-245. The risk assessment of Risk Scenario 3 in Chapter 2 concluded that there is a negligible to low risk to people and the environment.
+250. The risk assessment of Risk Scenario 3 in Chapter 2 concluded that there is a negligible to moderate risk to people and the environment.
 The risk involves the GMO being released outdoors, establishing on plant substrates, spreading widely in the environment, being consumed by humans or livestock, and causing adverse health effects.

-246. The most effective way to manage this risk by licence conditions is to reduce the likelihood of releasing the GMO outdoors.
-In Chapter 2, Section Chapter 23.2, the cumulative likelihood of step 1b, that GMO is released into the outdoor environment via shedding of live GMO, was assessed as likely, with multiple plausible release pathways identified.
+251. The most effective way to manage this risk by licence conditions is to reduce the likelihood of releasing the GMO outdoors.
+In Chapter 2, Section 3.2, the cumulative likelihood of step 1b, that GMO is released into the outdoor environment via shedding of live GMO, was assessed as highly likely.